timonoko/Parkside-Caliper-Interface/README.md

 This otherwise the same as https://github.com/Matthias-Wandel/caliper-interface

-But Lidl Parkside Caliper have 3V battery and thus the signal level is 2V, so level adjustement not needed.
+But Lidl Parkside Caliper has 3V battery and thus the signal level is 2V, so level adjustement not needed.

 But protocol is little bit different.